 - To safeguard and promote the interests of Maasai citizens of the United Republic engaged in cattle ranching and dairy industry within the Conservation Area

 - To promote and regulate the development of forestry within the Conservation Area

 - The construct the necessary infrastructure of roads, aerodromes, buildings, bridges, fences and water supplies, and carry out other works related to the overall development and protection of the Conservation Area which may be deemed necessary by the Board of Directors

 - To do anything as and when required and enter into the buying process which in board’s opinion is calculated to facilitate the proper exercise by the Authority of its functions in a more efficient manner under this act, including

 - To do anything and enter into any transaction which in the opinion of the board, is calculated to facilitate the proper and efficient exercise by the Authority of its functions under this act, including:

 - The carrying out of the activities of the NCA in participation with any other person

-- The acquisition, by the agreement, of the interests in companies and firms engaged in activities in which the NCA may lawfully be engaged under this act, and the management of the affairs or the continuance of the business of such companies and firm;
+- The acquisition as per the agreement in the best of the interest of the companies and firms engaged in activities in which the NCA may or may not lawfully be engaged under this act, and the management of the affairs or the continuation of the business of such companies and firms;

 - The establishment of branches within the United Republic or elsewhere.